Ednaordinary/DanteMode/README.md

 # DanteMode

 # ‼️ Big rewrite with less bad code coming soon
+rewrite is technically done but I need to fix up the code so it relys on paths relative to the repository instead of my system

 (In private development for ~6 months) Dante, my discord bot.
 Open source project in development and not optimized for other filesystems, install and setup script in development